Leki Micro Stick

 Here's what other sites are saying:

+On Sale.
 Free Shipping.
 Leki Micro Stick Titanium Trekking Pole - Pair FEATURES of the Leki Micro Stick Titanium Trekking Pole Aergon Thermo Extended Grip Push Button Lock Includes red nylon mesh carry bag SPECIFICATIONS of the Leki Micro Stick Titanium Trekking Pole 6.5% HTS Aluminum shaft 15in. pack size Available Length: 110 cm, 115 cm, 120 cm, 125 cm and 130 cm

 Unlock the unknown and explore the unseen with the support of the Micro Stick trekking pole by Leki.
 The durable carbine tip and light-weight yet tenacious aluminum construction make it easier to get tough with the toughest terrain while the soft ergonomic hand grip provides comfort and prime usability.
 The shaft conveniently collapses for easy storage.
 PRODUCT FEATURES: AERGON Thermo XL Grip SpeedLock Performance Basket Carbide Tip Ultra Sonic Finish Weight: 17.6 oz Length: 110